Books about autism

 Melanie Sykes (Harper North, 2023), 305 pages

-Written after she received her diagnosis aged fifty-one, despite having autism in the subtitle, this is a standard celebrity autobiography.
-It covers Sykes’ career as a model and TV host, her alcohol issues and abusive relationships, with the condition given only passing attention.
+Written after she received her diagnosis aged fifty-one, despite having autism in the subtitle, this is a standard celebrity memoir.
+It covers Sykes’ career as a model and TV host, her alcohol issues and abusive relationships, with autism given only passing attention.

 Pete Wharmby (Mudlark, 2022), 248 pages